September Is Suicide Prevention & Awareness Month

 - Social isolation (this is an outsized concern given the ongoing coronavirus pandemic)

 - Reduce access to lethal tools of self-harm, including guns in the home or excess amounts of medication (especially opiates or other prescription drugs)

 - Advocate and build resources for more access to mental health funding.
 This is one of the clearest ways to prevent suicide––when people know they have resources to rely on, they are more likely to reach out for help and be less afraid of the stigma.

 The more aware and attuned to changes in behavior we are, the more likely it is that we’ll be able to help prevent suicide.
 As many organizations dedicated to suicide prevention put it, “suicide is not inevitable.”

-If you’re a young person, stay connected with your friends and family.
-As the school year is starting up, try to sign up for a new extracurricular activity or make plans to see friends or study together (with pandemic safety measures, of course).
+- If you’re a young person, stay connected with your friends and family.
+As the school year is starting, try to sign up for a new extracurricular activity or make plans to see friends or study together (with pandemic safety measures, of course).

-If you or a loved one is experiencing thoughts of suicide, call the National Suicide Prevention Lifeline at 800-273-TALK (8255) or dial 911.
+- If you or a loved one is experiencing thoughts of suicide, call the National Suicide Prevention Lifeline at 988 or dial 911.
 It’s never too soon to reach out.

 Here’s a script you can follow if you’re struggling with how to talk to a loved one about suicide.